THE COMA & THE SWIRLING SEA - When Memories Are Inaccessible

 When my brain tries to use broken pathways I haven't yet figured out how to jerry-rig, or while I am up to my eyelashes in rebuilding/rerouting these demolished roadways, it feels like a micro version of bull-barreling face-first into prison bars, over and over, for the entire time I attempt to do these kinds of things.

 Of course, that's never stopped me trying to bust out of the electro-rigged cell I have affectionately named Dain Bramage.
 My hobby is neuroplasticity.
-I am constantly tinkering with new escape plans, because apparently I don't have the capacity to learn "I can't" without tacking on the addendum of "YET."
+I am constantly tinkering with new escape plans and concocting elaborate schemes to steal keys from guards, because apparently I don't have the capacity to learn "I can't" without tacking on the addendum of "YET."

 Me and My Jailors: